panglesd/slipshow/docs/tutorial.rst

    A **prime number** is a number divisible by exactly two integers: 1, and itself.

 The meaning should be clear from the rendered presentation: this is a "definition" block.
-As you can see, we use the "metadata" syntax once again: the ``{.definition}`` part is not rendered, but is used to describe the content.
-In this case, there is a ``.`` followed by a word: such syntax is used for add a "class" to an element, an information which is used only to alter the rendering of an element.
+As you can see, we use the "metadata" curly-bracket syntax once again: the ``{.definition}`` part is not rendered, but is used to modify the appearance of the content that immediately follows it.
+In this case, there is a ``.`` followed by a word: such syntax is used to add a "class" to an element, which is used to alter the rendered appearance of an element, for example its size, font, colour, or other display attributes.

-There are several classes available.
-To describe blocks, in addition to the "definition" block, you can chose from ``.theorem``, ``.proof``, ``.alert``, and ``.block``.
+There are several predefined block classes available.
+In addition to the ``.definition`` block, you can chose from ``.theorem``, ``.proof``, ``.alert``, and ``.block``.

 .. note::

    Blocks support the display of a title.
-You can provide the title in the
-   metadata: ``{.definition title="Prime numbers"}``.
+You can provide the title in the metadata, for example ``{.definition title="Prime numbers"}``.
 Try it in the example!

 If your block includes multiple paragraphs or elements, just indent all those elements using ``>``.
 For instance, try the following in the examples:

 .. code-block:: markdown

     {.definition}
     > A **prime number** is a number divisible by exactly two integers: 1, and itself.
     >
     > We consider 1 not to be a prime number, as it is divisible only by one integer.

 Your presentation as a papyrus
 ------------------------------

-In this minimal example, we haven't yet touched the *core* of slipshow's typed presentations.
+In this minimal example, we haven't yet touched the *core* of Slipshow's typed presentations.
 But we are close to that!

-Let's expand our basic example with the fact and proof that there are infinitely many prime numbers.
-This is one of the first important fact to know!
+Let's expand our basic example with the fact and proof that there are infinitely many prime numbers!
+Slipshow supports mathematical formulae using `LaTeX syntax <https://www.latex-project.org/help/documentation/>`_, so we can write a proof that is rigorous, readable, and technically correct.

 Append the following lines to the example file.
 (If you are dissatisfied with the proof, feel free to improve it 🙂.)